Armando Bacot: Sophomore season (2020–21)

 As a sophomore, he averaged 12.3 points and 7.8 rebounds per game, shooting 62.8 percent from the floor.
-He was named to the Third Team All-Atlantic Coast Conference (ACC).
+He was named third-team All-Atlantic Coast Conference (ACC).
 On April 6, 2021, he declared for the 2021 NBA draft while maintaining his college eligibility.
 He withdrew his name from the draft pool in order to return to Chapel Hill for his junior season.

 Junior season (2021–22)

 On November 5, 2021, new UNC head coach Hubert Davis named Bacot as team captain alongside sophomores R. J. Davis and Caleb Love.
 On January 8, 2022, Bacot posted career-highs of 29 points and 21 rebounds in a 78–54 win against Virginia.
 Bacot picked up 23 double-doubles in the regular season, tying the UNC single-season record previously held by Brice Johnson.
 Bacot was a key performer in the Tar Heels' 94–81 upset over Duke in Mike Krzyzewski's final game in Cameron Indoor Stadium, scoring 23 points along with 7 rebounds.
 Four out of the five Tar Heel starters scored twenty-plus points in the game.
 Following the conclusion of the regular season, he was named First Team All-ACC, and finished runner-up the voting for ACC Player of the Year, behind Wake Forest's Alondes Williams.
 On March 10, 2022, Bacot recorded his 24th double-double of the season, breaking the school record of 23 that had been set by Brice Johnson in 2016.
 On March 27, 2022, Bacot tied Tim Duncan's ACC single-season record with his 29th double-double and also passed Duncan (457) for the most rebounds in a single season in ACC history (since 1985–86).
-Entering the 2022 Final Four, Bacot has 475 rebounds in the 2021–22 season, which is 4th in NCAA history for a single-season (since 1985–86).
+Entering the 2022 Final Four, Bacot had 475 rebounds in the 2021–22 season, which was 4th in NCAA history for a single-season (since 1985–86).
 North Carolina lost in the national championship game to Kansas.
-Bacot recorded 15 points and 15 rebounds, becoming the first to have a double-double in all six tournament games.
+Bacot recorded 15 points and 15 rebounds, becoming the first player in tournament history to have a double-double in all six tournament games.